USC-IGC/ukbb_parser/README.md

 ### check

-The **check** subcommand will determine if the queried Datafield is included in the downloaded CSV file.
+The **check** subcommand will determine if the queried Datafield or Category is included in the downloaded CSV file.

 Inputs:
 * `--incsv CSV`     File path of downloaded UK Biobank CSV
 * `--datafield df`  Datafield to check for
+* `--category cat`  Category to check for

 Example usage:

 `ukbb_parser check --incsv ukbb_spreadsheet.csv --datafield 31`
+`ukbb_parser check --incsv ukbb_spreadsheet.csv --category 100`

 ### create_cohorts